“Theater of Capital: Modern Drama and Economic Life” lecture and discussion with Alisa Zhulina

 Time: 8:00 PM

-The lecture will offer an opportunity for a broader discussion about the role of art in understanding the contemporary world, about the capacity of drama to articulate social contradictions, and about the potential of critical culture to open new horizons of political imagination.
-At a time when the capitalism is presented as an inevitable fate, rather than a historically created system, “Theatre of Capital” reminds us that every social order is simultaneously a narrative and every narrative can be reexamined, reshaped, and imagined differently.
+At a time when capitalism is presented as an inevitable fate, rather than a historically created system, “Theater of Capital” reminds us that every social order is also a discourse – and every discourse can and should be reexamined, reshaped, and imagined differently.

 Biography: